 In Paul’s second letter to Thessolonica, a slightly shorter letter, he sends it on behalf of himself, Silas, and Timothy.
-Paul opens, as he frequently does, praising their church and promising that when Jesus returns in a ‘blazing fire from heaven’ he will right all wrongs.
-He reminds them, in quelling an apparent rebellion, that Jesus has not already returned for the second coming.
+Paul opens, as he frequently does, by praising their church and promising that when Jesus returns in a ‘blazing fire from heaven’ he will right all wrongs.
+He reminds the church, in quelling an apparent rebellion, that Jesus has not already returned for the second coming.
 Apparently some of the church-goers believed they had already missed the second coming.
 This is the central apocalyptic purpose of the second letter to the Thessolonians.

-In the closing chapter, Chapter 3, Paul advises the church not to associate themselves with idle nonbelievers.
+In the closing chapter (Chapter 3) Paul advises the church not to associate themselves with idle nonbelievers.
 He says there have been reports that there are some among the Thessolonians who who are busybodies and disruptive, but Paul dismisses those people.

 For this reading I used the King James Version of the Bible.